 - Request a change to the initial release option (within 2 years of graduation): Email email@example.com with your request.
 Include your name, UIN, title of your thesis, graduation semester and year, the release option you are requesting, and if the release option is for a master’s thesis or doctoral dissertation.
 The Thesis Office will contact you when the request is complete.

-- Request a two-year extension of U of I Access (more than 2 years after graduation): Complete this PDF request form and email to email@example.com.
+- Request a two-year extension of U of I Access (more than 2 years after graduation): Complete this request form.
 The Thesis Office will contact you when the request is complete.
 No limits are imposed on the number of times a graduate can request U of I Access extensions; however, these extensions will only be made in two-year increments.
 The Thesis Office will not notify you when the two-year extension period is over.

 - Other request: Requests for extensions of Closed Access or longer periods of U of I Access require justification and review through the petition process using a Graduate Student Request form.
 You will be required to include a justification for the request.
 Questions about the petition process should be directed to Graduate Student Academic Services (GSAS) at firstname.lastname@example.org or (217) 333-2364.